CodeAfric/AgrriTeck-Admin/README.md

 Add firebase SSH1 fingerprint or SSH525 to the firebase project.
 A new Flutter application.
 The app is required to be run on compuer .

+## Download the docs folder to read more about the project

 ## Getting Started

 This project is a starting point for a Flutter application.